 Sizing Your Penny-Farthing:

-Penny-Farthings are sold in a variety of sizes of 2″ graduations, the most common being 50″, 52″, 54″ & 56″.
+Penny-Farthings are sold in a variety of sizes of 2″ graduations of the High-wheel: 50″, 52″, 54″ & 56″.
 Why?
-Because a Penny-Farthing doesn’t have an adjustable seat post, so the distance from the saddle to the pedals is largely fixed.
-So depending upon the model of Penny-Farthing and where the saddle is placed- directly on the spine or on a small fixed seat post above the spine will determine what the maximum wheel size of the PF that you can buy.
+Because a Penny-Farthing don’t have an adjustable seat post like a regular bicycle, so the distance from the saddle to the pedals is (largely) fixed.
+So depending upon the model of Penny-Farthing and where the saddle is placed- directly on the spine or on a small fixed seat post above the spine will dictate the maximum wheel size of the PF that you can buy.

-For example, on a UDC model Penny-Farthing which has a small seat post affixed to the spine, I can only comfortable ride their 50″ model Penny-Farthing.
-But for a Richards of England Penny-Farthing with the saddle mounted on the spine directly, I can ride a 52″-54″.
+For example, on a “UDC” model Penny-Farthing (described further down) which has a small seat post affixed to the spine, I can only comfortably ride their 50″ model Penny-Farthing.
+But for a Richards-of-England Penny-Farthing with the saddle mounted on the spine directly, I can ride a bigger 54″ high-wheel.

 The business you buy from will help you choose the correct size for the model you’re interested in purchasing.

 Below are the most well known, long established larger Penny-Farthing manufacturers from around the world.
 Their work is out there in sufficient numbers to be assessed to a consistently high and consistent standard and they operate only as businesses specialising in the manufacture of Penny-Farthings.